MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Identifying-Your-Functional-Level-Upgrade.md

 In addition, the follow must be true prior to upgrade:

-- All domain controllers must be running Windows Server 2016 or later.
+- All domain controllers must be running Windows Server 2016, Windows Server 2019, or Windows Server 2022.

 - The Active Directory forest functional level must be at least Windows Server 2003.